aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes_node_pool.html.markdown

 # alicloud\_cs\_kubernetes\_node\_pool

-This resource will help you to manager node pool in Kubernetes Cluster.
+This resource will help you to manage node pool in Kubernetes Cluster.

 -> **NOTE:** Available in 1.97.0+.